LCM-Lab/.github/profile/README.md

 This is LCM-Lab, an open-source research team within the [OpenNLG Group](https://opennlg.cn/) that focuses on long-context modeling and optimization.
 Below is a list of our work—please feel free to explore!

+If you have any questions about the code or paper details, please don’t hesitate to open an issue or contact this email [zecheng.tang@foxmail.com](zecheng.tang@foxmail.com).

 ---

 ### 🔹 Long-Context Reward